 | Florida Panhandle | 130–150 mph | Higher near Gulf coast, lower inland |

-- Higher design wind speeds.
-Miami-Dade uses 175 mph and Broward uses 170 mph for Risk Category II buildings — both above what a raw ASCE 7-22 map lookup would return.
+- Wind speeds bump above the ASCE map.
+Miami-Dade settles at 175 mph and Broward at 170 mph for Risk Cat II — both above what a raw ASCE 7-22 lookup would return.
+The bumps come from county-specific post-Andrew analysis, not from the national map.

-- TAS 201, 202, 203 testing.
-HVHZ-rated products must pass Test Application Standard 201 (Large Missile Impact), 202 (Uniform Static Air Pressure), and 203 (Cyclic Wind Pressure).
-These three tests together are why HVHZ-rated windows cost roughly 2–3× a comparable rest-of-state impact window.
+- TAS 201 / 202 / 203 product testing.
+HVHZ-rated assemblies must clear Test Application Standard 201 (Large Missile Impact — the 2x4 cannon-shot test), 202 (Uniform Static Air Pressure), and 203 (Cyclic Wind Pressure).
+Those three tests are why a Miami-Dade-rated impact window runs roughly 2–3× a comparable rest-of-state impact window: the testing regime is just more punishing.

 Miami-Dade County HVHZ